php-arsenal/safe-salesforce-saver-bundle/README.md

         return [$object->getId(), $object2->getId(), $object3->getId()];
     }

     // If you do not want to wait for the result you can simply put your object into the queue and continue with the rest of your code.
-This is recommended if you don't need the ID right away to save some time. public function aSyncSaveSingle(Object $object): void
+This is recommended if you don't need the ID or if you don't need a confirmation that the save succeeded. public function aSyncSaveSingle(Object $object): void
     {
         $this->safeSalesforceSaver->aSyncSave($object);
     }

-    // As with the other save function, it is also possible to quickly save multiple objects to Salesforce at once without waiting for the response. public function aSyncSaveMultiple(Object $object, Object $object2, Object $object3): void {
+    // As with the other save function, it is also possible to save multiple objects to Salesforce at once without waiting for the response. public function aSyncSaveMultiple(Object $object, Object $object2, Object $object3): void {
         $this->safeSalesforceSaver->save([$object, $object2, $object3]);